21 best dad quotes from film and TV – your Father’s Day card inspiration - TheNewsTrace

 14. The Godfather

-“A person who doesn’t spend time along with his household can by no means be an actual man.”
+“A person who doesn’t spend time together with his household can by no means be an actual man.”

 15. Rocky Balboa, Rocky

-“Let me let you know one thing you already know.
+“Let me inform you one thing you already know.
 The world ain’t all sunshine and rainbows.
-It’s a really imply and nasty place, and I don’t care how robust you might be, it would beat you to your knees and hold you there completely when you let it.
+It’s a really imply and nasty place, and I don’t care how robust you might be, it’s going to beat you to your knees and preserve you there completely when you let it.
 You, me, or no one is gonna hit as exhausting as life.
 Nevertheless it ain’t about how exhausting you hit.
-It’s about how exhausting you will get hit and hold shifting ahead; how a lot you’ll be able to take and hold shifting ahead.
-That’s how profitable is finished!”
+It’s about how exhausting you may get hit and preserve shifting ahead; how a lot you may take and preserve shifting ahead.
+That’s how successful is completed!”

 16. Mufasa, Lion King